magic-sph/magic/doc/sphinx/index.rst

    * The :ref:`search page <search>` allows to search the documentation.

+   * The :ref:`formulation of the (M)HD problem <secEquations` contains an exhaustive description of the equations solved by the MagIC code.

+   * The :ref:`numerical methods section <secNumerics>` contains the description of the numerical technique.

    * The :ref:`fortran API <secFortranAPI>` contains a generic description of all Fortran variables, subroutines and modules used in **MagIC**.